gyselax/gyselalibxx/toolchains/README.md

 The folder [toolchains/](https://github.com/gyselax/gyselalibxx/tree/devel/toolchains) contains sub-folders with files that can be used for dependency management (`prepare.sh`, environment setup (`environment.sh`), and compilation `toolchain.cmake`.
 Each sub-folder is designed to work in a different environment.
 You should choose the folder which best fits your work environment.
 The available sub-folders are:

-- `a100.leonardo.spack` : Designed for use with the A100 hardware available on Cineca's Leonardo supercomputer.
 - `cpu.spack.gyselalibxx_env` : Designed for use on a local computer.
 Installation is handled by spack.
 - `docker.gyselalibxx_env` : Designed for use with a docker container.
 This is used by the CI.
     Should you wish to try Gyselalib++ rapidly, the docker container can be found hosted on the GitHub Container Registry : [`ghcr.io/gyselax/gyselalibxx_env:latest`](https://github.com/gyselax/gyselalibxx/pkgs/container/gyselalibxx_env).
 The provided `environment.sh` file will drop you into a container with access to Gyselalib++'s files.